Area Manager for Rakhine State

 - Supervise planning and spending of the office running costs

-- Brief and train new expatriate staff (short-term and long-term) coming to the Rakhine State
+- Brief and train new international and local staff (short-term and long-term) coming to the Rakhine State

 - Supervise HR, including continuous capacity building of the national staff